sisoe24/Nuke-Tools/README.md

 # Nuke Tools README

-A bunch of Nuke related operations that will facilitate writing code for Nuke.
+A bunch of Nuke related tools that will help the development process in Visual Studio Code.

 > This is primarily a companion extension for: [NukeServerSocket](#nukeserversocket).
 Some features will only work when the server inside Nuke is active.